 There are two ways to get the source code:

 Download a release zip

-You can download a release zip file, containing the source, from the downloads page.
+You can download a release zip file, containing the source, from the releases page.
 Just unzip the file to unpack the source directory.

 Clone the Git repository